 - Hide menu

 Within an hour my inner core was roasting and all I could think of was about my Banana Papaya Pops back home in the freezer!
-Humans don’t belong in such temperatures. (haha) I have yet to figure out how to find a comfortable medium though.
-Outside I roast, inside I freeze.
+Humans don’t belong in such temperatures.
+I have yet to figure out how to find a comfortable medium though.
+Outside I roast, inside I freeze due to the over-kill of air-conditioning.
 At least in all the years I lived in Alaska I was cold outside and cold inside!

-So needless to say, I never gave papaya much thought until a few years back.
+So needless to say, I never gave papaya much more thought until a few years back.
 Once I learned to eat it ripe, I was introduced to a whole new world of flavor!
 I really enjoy it just cut up but I also love how it transforms my morning smoothies into something creamy.
-Let’s not forget to mention how darn good it is for you!
-Papaya is high in digestive enzymes.
+Let’s not forget to mention how darn good it is for you.
+Papaya is high in digestive enzymes, which aids in digestion.